r-owen/seguin_loom_server/README.md

 * Select the desired pattern using the "Pattern" drop-down menu.
   The menu shows the 25 most recent patterns you have used.
-  You may switch patterns at any time, and the server remembers where were weaving in each of them.
+  You may switch patterns at any time, and the server remembers where you were weaving in each of them.
   This allows you to load several treadlings for one threading (each as a separate pattern file) and switch between them at will.

 * To clear out the pattern menu (which may become cluttered over time), select "Clear Recents", the last item in the menu.
   This clears out information for all patterns except the current pattern.
-  If you want to get rid of the current pattern as well, first load a new pattern (or restart the server with the **--reset-db** command-line argument, as explained above).
+  If you want to get rid of the current pattern as well, first load a new pattern (which will not be purged), or restart the server with the **--reset-db** command-line argument, as explained above.

 You are now ready to weave.